Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

 To provide a high quality PE curriculum, accessible to all.

 We employ a Sports Coach to deliver high quality PE lessons to all age groups, and for this we use an element of the funding from Sports Premium Grant.
 All year groups enjoy specialist teaching.
 Nursery and Reception have additional activities during Child Initiated Learning to develop their physical skills.
-The coach provides a positive role model to children in school.Teachers will still deliver elements of the PE curriculum, and where they have training needs we support them.
-We are always keen to add new elements to our learning - this year we are having training on yoga, amongst other things!
+The coach provides a positive role model to children in school.Teachers may still deliver elements of the PE curriculum, and where they have training needs we support them, but the Coach is responsible for the majority of the curriculum.
+We are always keen to add new elements to our learning - last year we are having training on yoga, and using hoola hoops to stay fit, amongst other things!

 To provide access to high quality coaching in extra-curricular activities